-5.10 Section 8(5) of the Measure contains a power for Welsh Ministers by subordinate legislation (order) to make appropriate amendments to the Measure to reflect any amendment made to the UNCRC or its Optional Protocols, to reflect any additional Optional Protocol that may be made and to reflect any UK declaration or reservation made in respect of any of those matters.
-This power applies where the UK has signed or otherwise indicated its agreement to those matters but has not, at that point in time, formally ratified those matters.
+- 5.10 Section 8(5) of the Measure contains a power for the Welsh Ministers by subordinate legislation (order) to make amendments to certain parts of the Measure to reflect any amendment made to the UNCRC or its Optional Protocols, to reflect any additional Optional Protocol that may be made and to reflect any UK declaration or reservation made in respect of any of those matters. - 5.11 This power applies where the UK has signed or otherwise indicated its agreement to those matters but has not, at that point in time, formally ratified those matters.
 The Welsh Assembly Government is of the view that it should be possible to amend the Measure to reflect those matters once the UK has indicated its agreement to such matters on the international plane.
-The order will be made by Statutory Instrument.
-It must be laid before the Assembly once made but is not subject to any Assembly procedure.
-Therefore, it cannot be annulled by the Assembly.
-The reason for this is that the order will merely be updating the text of the proposed Measure in the light of changes to UNCRC and Optional Protocols etc. on the international plane.
-It is therefore a very limited power.
-A similar power appears in the Human